PeterTYLiu/xmorphic/README.md

 - **Portability:** Once your CSS is generated, you shouldn't have to come back to the website if you want tweak its parameters. 𝑥morphic generates CSS with accessible variables that even non-developers can adjust locally.

 - **Realism:** 𝑥morphic leans on real-world physical properties to create its styles.
-This not only looks good, but also ensures that (almost) every combination of parameters results in a realistic-looking element. ([neumorphism.io](https://neumorphism.io), by comparison, cannot generate pleasing styles given a very light or very dark color input)
+This not only looks good, but also ensures that (almost) every combination of parameters results in a realistic-looking element.

 - **Using the platform:** 𝑥morphic takes advantage of CSS variables and other modern CSS features, without requiring third-party libraries or Javascript.